SourMesen/Mesen/Docs/content/debugging/Debugger.md

 <div></div>

 * **Show break notifications**: When enabled, a "notification" will be shown over the disassembly window indicating what caused the debugger to break the execution (e.g: a CPU/PPU read/write, a decayed OAM read, etc.)
 * **Show instruction progression**: When enabled, the code window will display an indicator showing how far along into the current instruction the execution is.
-This also shows an estimate of how many cycles the instruction will take to complete (this estimate may increase for various reasons such as a page being crossed, etc.)
+This also shows an estimate of how many cycles the instruction will take to complete (this estimate may increase for various reasons such as a page being crossed, etc.). `R` is Read, `W` is Write, `X` is execution or PPU rendering read, `DR` is a dummy read, and `DMC` is an APU DMC read
 * **Show selection length**: When enabled, the code window will display the current selection's length in bytes (when more than 1 line is selected)

 <div></div>